nestal/wacrana/README.md

-# Warcana
+# Wacrana

-This is Warcana: a simple but modular web browser base on QtWebEngine.
+This is Wacrana: a simple but modular web browser base on QtWebEngine.

-Waracana aims to be a neat and fast browser.
-Optional features like bookmarks are supported by plugins.
+Wacrana aims to be a neat and fast browser.
+Optional features like bookmarks are implemented as [plugins](@ref plugin).
+The user can disable these features if they don't need them, saving memory and CPU time.